LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/3. Networking and Security in Google Cloud/Module_08.md

 ![error_reporting](https://media.discordapp.net/attachments/984655726406402088/985465937832591380/unknown.png?width=1246&height=701)

-Users can also use Google Client Libraries and REST APIs to send errors with Stackdriver Logging
+Users can also use Google Client Libraries and REST APIs to send errors with Stackdriver Logging.

 ## Stackdriver Trace